Firewise Consulting Report, December 2015

 Where did the Town come up with the proposed $2.5 million to build a new Emergency Services Building?

 After discussions with a number of municipalities in Alberta who have gone through similar situations, the Town of Taber came up with $2.5 million as the figure for a new Emergency Services Building.
 Some of these municipalities included Hanna, Smoky River, and Brooks.

 With the Taber Fire Department no longer responding in the MD of Taber or Barnwell, do we really get the volume of calls to justify a new Emergency Services Building?

 The number of calls the Taber Fire Department responded to in Barnwell and the MD were relatively low.
 Most of the Department’s calls still come from within Taber itself.
 For comparison purposes, January to June 2016 saw 100 total calls, whereas the same period of time in 2017 has seen 154 calls.

-The Recreation Department (the portion responsible for Parks) and the Public Works Department will take over the old Fire Hall if a new one is constructed.
+The Recreation Department (the portion responsible for Parks) and the Public Works Department will take over the old building if a new one is constructed.
 They will be able to store equipment that was previously left outside or in non-heated shelters.
 Administrative staff will also have access to additional work spaces with the offices already in the building.